chef/chef-web-docs/chef_master/source/chef_quick_overview.rst

 =====================================================
 .. tag chef_server

-The Chef server acts as a hub for configuration data.
-The Chef server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by the chef-client.
-Nodes use the chef-client to ask the Chef server for configuration details, such as recipes, templates, and file distributions.
-The chef-client then does as much of the configuration work as possible on the nodes themselves (and not on the Chef server).
+The Chef Infra Server acts as a hub for configuration data.
+The Chef Infra Server stores cookbooks, the policies that are applied to nodes, and metadata that describes each registered node that is being managed by the Chef Infra Client.
+Nodes use the Chef Infra Client to ask the Chef Infra Server for configuration details, such as recipes, templates, and file distributions.
+The Chef Infra Client then does as much of the configuration work as possible on the nodes themselves (and not on the Chef Infra Server).
 This scalable approach distributes the configuration effort throughout the organization.

 .. end_tag

-The hosted Chef server is a version of the Chef server that is hosted by Chef.
-The hosted Chef server is cloud-based, scalable, and available (24x7/365), with resource-based access control.
-The hosted Chef server has the same automation capabilities of any Chef server, but without requiring it to be set up and managed from behind the firewall.
+The hosted Chef Infra Server is a version of the Chef Infra Server that is hosted by Chef.
+The hosted Chef Infra Server is cloud-based, scalable, and available (24x7/365), with resource-based access control.
+The hosted Chef Infra Server has the same automation capabilities of any Chef Infra Server, but without requiring it to be set up and managed from behind the firewall.

 Cookbooks
 -----------------------------------------------------